Chilean cruiser Ministro Zenteno: Construction and design

 Ministro Zenteno was 354 ft 4 in long overall and 330 ft between perpendiculars, with a beam of 43 ft 9 in and a draught of 5.14 m.
 Displacement was 3473 LT.
 Four boilers fed steam to two vertical triple-expansion steam engines rated at a total of 7500 ihp with forced draught and 6500 ihp with natural draught, to give a speed of 20.25 kn with forced draught.

 As a protected cruiser, the ship's vitals were protected by a full-length arched deck of steel armour, 3+1/2 in thick on the slopes and 1+1/4 in on the horizontal part of the deck.
 The ship's conning tower was protected by 4 in of armour.
 The ship's main gun armament consisted of eight 6-in (152 mm) 45-calibre quick-firing guns, with two fore-and-aft on the ship's centreline, and three on each beam.
 The secondary armament was ten 6-pounder (57mm) guns and four 3-pounder (47mm) guns.
 The ship was fitted with three 18-inch (450mm) torpedo tubes, one fixed in the bow and the other two on swivelling mounts on the ship's broadside.

 Service

 Ministro Zenteno attended the Pan-American Conference in Mexico in 1901.

-In 1907 she sailed off Valparaíso for a training cruise bound for Punta Arenas, Bahía, La Guaira, Bermudas, Hampton Roads, Annapolis, Newport, Plymouth, Brest, El Ferrol, Lisboa, Argel, Malta, Spezia, Genova, Barcelona, Cartagena, Gibraltar, Santa Cruz de Tenerife, Río de Janeiro, Buenos Aires, Puerto Madryn, Punta Arenas, Puerto Montt, Talcahuano, and back to Valparaíso on 8 December 1907.
+In 1907 she sailed off Valparaíso for a training cruise bound for Punta Arenas, Bahía, La Guaira, Bermudas, Hampton Roads, Annapolis, Newport, Plymouth, Brest, Ferrol, Lisbon, Argel, Malta, Spezia, Genoa, Barcelona, Cartagena, Gibraltar, Santa Cruz de Tenerife, Rio de Janeiro, Buenos Aires, Puerto Madryn, Punta Arenas, Puerto Montt, Talcahuano, and back to Valparaíso on 8 December 1907.